Be not sad because all men

 As they deny, deny.

-We are busy working to bring James Joyce's "Be not sad because all men" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring James Joyce's "Be not sad because all men" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Be not sad because all men" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.